kubernetes/community/events/elections/2021/README.md

 ### Decision

+- First, the results are privately announced to the incumbent Steering Committee members (who are not up for election) and all the candidates.

-The newly elected body will be announced in the monthly [Kubernetes Community Meeting] on October XX, 2021.
+- The newly elected body will be publicly announced in the monthly [public Steering Committee Meeting] on October XX, 2021.

-Following the meeting, the raw voting results and winners will be published on the [Kubernetes Blog].
+- Following the meeting, the raw voting results and winners will be published on the [Kubernetes Blog].

 For more information, definitions, and/or detailed election process, please refer to the [Steering Committee Election Charter]

 ## Nominees

+The nominee list is filled in by the Election Officers after all bios have been submitted.
+Please do not edit the following table.

 |                    Name                    | Organization/Company |                        GitHub                        |
 |:------------------------------------------:|:--------------------:|:----------------------------------------------------:|